nhmood/shapdar/README.md

 ### plot.js
 All components related to the "plot" portion of shapdar are managed here.
 This includes drawing the various plot functions with relation to the shape drawn in the __shape.js__ region.
-Currently, this supports plotting the the X distance, Y distance, distance from center, and a
+Currently, this supports plotting the X distance, Y distance, distance from center, and a
 "bitcrusher" mode (that was accidentally born from a bug, but turned out to be super cool).
 The contour point (synchronized to __shape.js__) is determined and added to an array each frame, creating a function vs. time display on each frame render.
  __animation.js__ is used here to synchronize the plotting function animations with the corresponding shape animation.